-The Canadian Red Cross – WEFA (Workplace Emergency First Aid) program provides the additional certification that satisfies the WorkSafe BC requirements for OFA 1 (Occupational First Aid) Level 1.
+The Canadian Red Cross – WEFA (Workplace Emergency First Aid) program provides the additional certification that satisfies the WorkSafe BC requirements for OFA Level 1 (Occupational First Aid).

 This equivalency program was designed specifically to meet the requirements of British Columbia (BC) workplaces.
-It teaches workers how to deal with the most common workplace first-aid emergencies.
+It instructs workers how to deal with the most common workplace first-aid emergencies.